teguharifudin/Study/README.md

 # Study

-Using Spring Data JPA to fetch a DTO as the result of map queries in Spring Boot with PostgreSQL.
-And validate image input according to allowed MIME.
+Using Spring Data JPA to fetch DTOs as map query results in Spring Boot with PostgreSQL.
+And providing request and response log files, and validating image input as per allowed MIME.

 ## Installation